Skip to Content

 You also need something to sterilize these tools; 70% isopropyl alcohol or standard bleach will do the job.

-When it comes to pruning spider plants, you should never do so during the colder months.
-These plants grow actively during spring and summer, so trim them then.
+Another thing to bear in mind is that you should never prune during the colder months.
+You see, these plants grow actively during spring and summer, so make sure to trim them then.

 Lightly prune your plant to remove any discolored or diseased foliage.
 Additionally, you can remove the leaf tips if they turn brown to promote new and healthier growth.

-This is what you should do in your home; not grow taller trees, but rather ensure that direct sun doesn’t reach the spider plant leaves!
+This is what you should do in your home; not grow taller trees of course, but rather ensure that direct sun doesn’t reach the spider plant leaves!

 Bright indirect sunlight will enhance the growth of your spider plant, so the stripes on the leaves will be more noticeable.